-Where there have been substantial delays in the hearing process or other aspects of Doping Control, and the boxer or other Person can establish that such delays are not attributable to the boxer or other Person, World Boxing or the Hearing Panel] / CAS ADD, then the period of Ineligibility may start at an earlier date commencing as early as the date of Sample collection or the date on which another anti-doping rule violation last occurred.
-All competitive results achieved during the period of Ineligibility, including retroactive Ineligibility, shall be Disqualified.57
+Where there have been substantial delays in the hearing process or other aspects of Doping Control, and the Athlete or other Person can establish that such delays are not attributable to the Athlete or other Person, then World Boxing or the Hearing Panel / CAS ADD, if applicable, may start the period of Ineligibility at an earlier date commencing as early as the date of Sample collection or the date on which another anti-doping rule violation last occurred.
+All competitive results achieved during the period of Ineligibility, including retroactive Ineligibility, shall be Disqualified.